Anderson-Lai/ib-notes/hleconomics/economics.md

 **manufactured products** - goods produced by labour usually working together with capital and raw materials; more elastic as there are substitutes (computers and cars)

+# Oct.
+3, 2024

+## Income Elasticity of Demand (YED)
+measures how the quantity demanded of a good or service changes in response to a chnage in consumer income
+used to determine if a good is a normal or inferior good

+provides info of demand given a change in income and the size of the change

+**YED** = % change in quantity demanded / % change in income

+YED can be both positive and negative
+positive number -> normal good at that income level (income increases, demand increases)
+negative number -> inferior good at that income level

+types of positive YED:
+- 0 < YED < 1 -> income inelastic demand (necessities)
+- YED > 1 -> normal goods that are **luxuries** (income elastic demand)
+- YED < 0 -> inferior good, demand and income are inversely proportional (ex: taking the bus, second-hand clothes, etc.)

+YED < 1 (necessities):
+a percentange increase in income has a smaller percentage increase in quantity demanded
+income **inelastic** demand

+YED > 1 (luxuries):
+income **elastic** demand
+a percentage increase in income = a larger percentage increase in quantity demanded
+the percentage of income spent on these items *increases faster* than income

+more travel, luxury cars, etc.

+### Engel Curve
+a good turns from a normal good to an inferior good
+for normal goods, the slope is positive
+for inferior goods, the slop is negative
+at YED = 0, the slops is undefined

+### YED Implications for Producers and the Economy
+as countries experience economic growth, goods with an income elastic demand will grow
+if society's income has grown by 3%, income spent on travel may be 4%

+for necessities (income inelastic demand), such as clothes and foods, growth may be at 2%

+the higher then YED for a good or service, the greater the expansion in the market
+the lower the YED, the smaller the expansion

+producers interested in producing in an expanding market may want to know their product's YED

+in a recession, luxuries are hit the hardest, whereas necessities (with low YEDs), have a smaller drop in sales

+### Economic Sectors
+primary sector - primary products
+manufacturing sectors - cars
+services sectors - travel, banking, insurance

+as the economy grows, the size of these 3 sectors will grow in different ways

+agricultural products grow slowly than the growth in income (YED < 1)
+manufactured goods grow faster than economic growth (YED > 1)

+synthetic goods have a higher percentage of income spent on them as income rises (YED > 1)

+many services have a higher YED, so the percentage demand for these is much larger

+economies in less developed countries usually have a large primary sector due to the important of agriculture, while manufactured goods or services are less important